MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-collect-performance-data-for-a-web-site.md

 -   Domain users may access sample profiling only.

--   Some users my deny access to profiling to all other users.
+-   Some users may deny access to profiling to all other users.

  For more information, see [Profiling and Windows Vista Security](../profiling/profiling-and-windows-vista-security.md) and the ADMIN options in [VSPerfCmd](../profiling/vsperfcmd.md).